 No. A master plan is a vision document that helps guide future entitlements.
-While the master plan does set the stage for development, it does not address the specifics of exactly what can be developed.
-Zoning and site development will be potential next steps after the master planning process and are subject to future public processes.
+While it does set the stage for development, it does not address specifics of exactly what can be developed.
+Zoning and site development will be potential next steps after the master plan and subject to future public processes.

 Is Lutheran moving?

 Yes.
 The new Lutheran Medical Center is being constructed at the Clear Creek Crossing development on approximately 28 acres at I-70 and 40th Avenue.
-SCL Health continues to work closely with the City of Wheat Ridge to seek all necessary approvals for the replacement medical campus at that location.
 Lutheran Medical Center will stop acute hospital operations at its current site once the replacement facility is open (estimated to be late 2024).
-SCL Health plans to maintain its hospice program at the existing campus, and the remainder of the property will likely be sold to a developer (or multiple developers) in the future.
-Given the size of the existing campus (approximately 100 acres) and the fact that it currently allows for medical use only, SCL has partnered with the City of Wheat Ridge to ensure a well-defined, coordinated redevelopment strategy through this master plan process.
-The master plan will help establish a long-range vision for the site, and it will guide the reuse of the property.
+The property will likely be sold to a developer (or multiple developers) in the future.
+Given the size of the existing campus (approximately 100 acres) and the fact that it currently allows for medical use only, SCL partnered with the City of Wheat Ridge to ensure a well-defined, coordinated redevelopment strategy through this master plan process.
+The master plan establishes a long-range vision for the site, and it will guide the reuse of the property.

 What will be developed at the Lutheran legacy campus?

 This is the reason for the master plan!
 There are no development plans for the campus, and the master plan is meant to inform the potential for future development or redevelopment.
 Some things may change, but some things will stay the same.
-The master planning process will work to identify and, if possible, retain key cultural and historic resources on the existing campus.
-Some of the uses that are on the existing site may remain and continue to serve the community in their current locations.
+The master plan process will work to identify and, if possible, retain key cultural and historic resources on the existing campus.
+Some of the uses that are on the existing site, may remain, and continue to serve the community in their current locations.

 How specific is a master plan?

 A master plan does not identify specific users or site plans.
 It needs to communicate the overall vision and goals, but leave some flexibility for future developers.
-The master plan will focus on 1) confirming a viable vision that respects the community’s concerns and SCL Health’s responsibilities to their patients and staff, and 2) helping to set up the regulations and policies that will ensure the quality of and contribution to our community for years to come.
+The master plan will be focused on 1) confirming a viable vision, one that respects the community’s concerns and SCL Health’s responsibilities to their patients and staff, and 2) helping to set up the regulations and policies that will ensure the quality of and contribution to the addition to our community to come.

 Who will be developing the site?

-While SCL Health owns a majority of the Lutheran Legacy campus and it lies within the City of Wheat Ridge, neither SCL Health nor the City of Wheat Ridge will deliver change – the future of this site will created together in partnership (or partnerships) with the development community.
+While SCL Health owns a majority of the site and it lies within the City of Wheat Ridge, neither SCL Health nor the City of Wheat Ridge will deliver change – the future of this site will delivered by a partnership (or partnerships) with the development community.